xusophia/DataSciFinalProj/README.md

 The model was able to stabilize by approximately episode 800, but continuously oscillated and never broke a 100-episode average of greater than 200, even by the hard 1000 episode limit.
 The graphs also show some pretty volatile behavior, with a good number of sudden, drastic drops in performance even near the end.

 However, there are multiple justifications for this seemingly strange behavior.
 For one, the research publication on Prioritized Experience Replay observed a large variation in outcome across multiple environments, and it is possible Lunar Lander in particular may not be suitable for this approach.
-Lunar Lander is also a rather simple environment presenting a problem that typically takes far less episodes to fully solve than that of many other games.It is possible that Prioritized Experience Replay resulted in significant overfitting through continuous sampling of the same experiences or introduced bias due to the nature of the experiences leading to crashes far more than successful landings.Thus, Prioritized Experience Replay may not be suitable for Lunar Lander.
+Lunar Lander is also a rather simple environment presenting a problem that typically takes far less episodes to fully solve than that of many other games.It is possible that Prioritized Experience Replay resulted in significant overfitting through continuous sampling of the same experiences or introduced bias due to the nature of the experiences leading to crashes far more than successful landings.
+Thus, Prioritized Experience Replay may not be suitable for Lunar Lander.

 ### Rainbow DQN
 Rainbow DQN is a DQN variant that combines improvements of many different variations of DQN into a single model.
 Building on top of the original DQN, the original paper for Rainbow selected six specific improvements to aggregate into one model (Hessel et al.):